Thailand Money Matters: Tips and Tricks for Expats on a Budget

 -

-Check the paper quality and sharpness: Real Thai banknotes are printed on high-quality cotton paper, which is durable and has a slightly rough texture.
-Counterfeit notes often feel thinner, smoother, or unusually soft, and they may wrinkle easily.
+Check the paper quality and texture: Real Thai banknotes are printed on high-quality cotton paper, which is durable and slightly rough.
+Counterfeit notes often feel thinner, smoother, or unusually soft, and wrinkle easily.

 -

-Hold the banknote up to the light to see the watermark: When you hold a genuine note up to the light, you'll see a clear, detailed portrait of the King.
-Fake notes usually have blurry or indistinct watermarks, or no watermark at all.
+Look for the watermark: Hold the note up to the light to see a clear, detailed portrait of the King.
+Fake notes may have blurry, indistinct, or missing watermarks.

 -